halp1/triangle/README.md

 ## Contributing

-File an issue and make a pull request on github
+File an issue and make a pull request on Github.

 ## Credits